How to Become an Operating Room Technician

 If you would like to gain the necessary education to become an ORT, we highly recommend that you check out our free School Finder Tool located HERE.

-There were roughly 93,600 ORT jobs in the U.S. in 2010, according to the Department of Labor’s Bureau of Labor Statistics.
-With baby boomers aging, the number of surgeries is increasing and expected to grow by 25% through 2018.
+There were roughly 98,500 ORT jobs in the U.S. in 2012, according to the Bureau of Labor Statistics.
+With baby boomers aging, the number of ORT jobs is expected to grow 30% through 2022.
 This makes surgical technology one of the most rapidly growing professions in the country.